CarlDownsOracle/oci-splunk-observability/README.md

 * The Service Connector receives these events, invoking a Function to handle them as they arrive.
 * The Function transforms the events into Splunk format and post to Splunk.

-Let's drill down into the OCI Services involved.
+Let's survey the OCI Services involved.

 ---
 ## Logging Service